starvagrant/toh/toh.markdown/the_collapse_of_the_tower_of_words.md

 "We have paper," Creed informed.

 "Perhaps an exchange can be made?
-We have an acquistions department.
+We have an acquisitions department.
 Is there any knowledge your kingdom would greatly value?
 We can supply it."

 Yes, Creed thought, there was material here to fill a hundred journals.
 Perhaps there might have been better things, but there were his two stories that needed explanation.
 They prove nothing but fanciful tales according to classical scholarship, but they were a part of his adventure, and seemed more important than anything else.